 - Helping with the progressive stance of Kerala in enabling equal opportunities for women through providing education in English and vocational skills

 If you’re torn between these three locations, and would be happy to volunteer in any of them, the climate could make the decision for you!

 The summer months in India (April to August) can bring heat and humidity that is so extreme that it can often become unbearable.
 The volunteer accommodation in Delhi is equipped with fans, however power cuts are not uncommon.
 In recent years, Delhi has experienced some of the hottest summers on record, and placements where volunteers work during the day generally do not have air conditioning or fans.

 Kerala has a tropical climate, with an average temperature of 86°F (30°C) throughout the year, making it a very comfortable destination.
 November until March can be hot and dry, but not as hot as Delhi is, just more humid.
 A perfect middle-ground, temperature-wise, between Delhi and Dharamsala.

 Still can’t decide?

-Why not combine the orientation week in Delhi with a volunteer program in Dharamsala or Kerala, or go one step further and sign up for three programs back to back to allow you to experience the best of all worlds?
-Contact us to speak with one of our Volunteer Travel Experts about your options or learn more about each program on the Delhi, Dharamsla or Kerala webpages.
+You could sign up for three programs back to back to allow you to experience the best of all worlds; otherwise, Contact us to speak with one of our Volunteer Travel Experts about your options or learn more about each program on the Delhi, Dharamsla or Kerala webpages.